With world-class attractions and pristine beaches, it’s no secret that San Diego vacations are popular with all types of travelers.

 1. Book a San Diego Zoo Upgraded Experience

 Here’s your chance to visit the San Diego Zoo before it officially opens.
 A handful of San Diego Zoo tours start at 8:30 a.m., a half-hour before Zoo opens to the public.
 You’ll head into keeper-only areas in small groups to learn about what goes into caring for animals and current conservation efforts.
-The other good news is that I have a discount on tickets and Inside Look Tours.

 You can also book private VIP tours for the ultimate experience which includes more animal encounters and keeper-only areas.